Adding sleepers to your garden

 Planning & preparation

-• In this guide, we are going to explore our favourite of the many techniques that can be used when working with timber sleepers.
+- In this guide, we are going to explore our favourite of the many techniques that can be used when working with railway sleepers.
 Our recommendations are intended to help you choose the right techniques and working solutions to take on any number of projects.

-• Versatile, sturdy and durable, timber garden sleepers make a stylish addition to any outdoor area.
+- Versatile, sturdy and durable, garden sleepers make a stylish addition to any outdoor area.
 Ideal for creating contemporary yet traditional landscaping, garden sleepers can be used for anything from raised beds and borders to retaining walls, steps, paths and garden furniture.

-• There is no one right way to work with sleepers, but as a minimum, you will need a well-stocked toolbox, a selection of power tools, a well ventilated working space and adequate protective equipment.
+- There is no one right way to work with sleepers, but as a minimum, you will need a well-stocked toolbox, a selection of power tools, a well-ventilated working space and adequate safety equipment.

 Doing it right

-• There are many ways to cut sleepers, but we recommend using a circular saw for accuracy, precision and speed.
-If you don’t have access to power tools, softwood projects may be completed with a universal saw, but hardwoods with require power tools.
+- There are many ways to cut sleepers, but we recommend using a circular saw for accuracy, precision and speed.
+If you don’t have access to power tools, softwood projects may be completed with a handsaw, but hardwoods with require power tools.

-• We would not recommend cutting sleepers with a chainsaw or reciprocating saw as to do so can be dangerous, inaccurate and messy.
-If you are having trouble cutting you sleepers, it can be worth contacting a local tradesman or specialist company.
+- We would not recommend cutting sleepers with a chainsaw or reciprocating saw as to do so can be dangerous, inaccurate and messy.
+If you are having trouble cutting your sleepers, it can be worth contacting a local tradesman or specialist company.

 Staying safe

-• Cutting and sanding sleepers in very messy work so adequate ventilation and protective wear are essential.
-Ensure that you are wearing protective clothing including goggles, a dust mask, ear defenders and gloves.
+- Cutting and sanding sleepers is very messy work so adequate ventilation and protective workwear are essential.
+Ensure that you are wearing protective clothing including goggles, a dust mask, ear protectors and gloves.

 Materials